-It’s undeniable that cutting down on sugar plays an important role in improving your diet, building a healthy lifestyle, and preventing chronic diseases like diabetes.
+It’s undeniable that cutting down on sugar plays an important role in improving your diet, building a healthy lifestyle, heal your skin, and preventing chronic diseases like diabetes.

 But like many things in life that are worth doing, reducing sugar is easier said than done!

 When I first started paying attention to what I ate, I realized that sugar was added to almost every packaged food item.
 I was even surprised to see it in foods sold at the “health” stores…

 I quickly understood that avoiding sugar was going to be trickier than I thought, and that it was up to me to educate myself and come up with a plan to reduce my intake, which I’ll share below.

 So if you’re looking for ways to cut down on sugar, here are the 5 strategies that have worked for me and my clients.